kubrey/node-geoservice/README.md

    ```

    Methods with local geo-databases are the fastest, so they have better priority by default.
+   Also keep in mind that some online services have limitations for amount of requests ion a period of time.
+   `ipinfo` has daily limit - 1000 requests;
+   `geobytes` - 16000 requests per hour;
+   So it may not be the best option to set `ipinfo` top priority if you have thousands of daily ip look-ups

    You can tell GeoSearch to double check found result by one field: